wrenfold/wrenfold/docs/source/reference/custom_types.rst

   * One of the types from the :doc:`type annotations <../python_api/type_annotations>` module, or a similarly declared type that inherits from ``sym.Expr`` or ``sym.MatrixExpr``.
-  * Another custom dataclass type.
-Thus nested structs are supported.
+  * Another custom dataclass type - thus nested structs are supported.

 Next, we will create a simple example function that uses our vector type.
-We can accept ```Vec2`` as an argument, and return it as well:
+We can accept ``Vec2`` as an argument, and return it as well:

 .. literalinclude:: custom_types_script.py